-With four locations across the Cotswolds including Burford, Huffkins Tea Rooms celebrate their long history by serving traditional English cakes and Afternoon Tea, all freshly baked in their own craft bakery.
+With a handful of locations across the Cotswolds including Burford, Huffkins Tea Rooms celebrates its long history by serving traditional English cakes and Afternoon Tea, all freshly baked in Huffkins own craft bakery.

 Back in 1890, a Mr Titicombe started baking in Burford where he delivered bread and cakes to the villagers with his donkey and cart.
 Nowadays, Huffkins is still an independent family business with a craft bakery that has won several Great Taste Awards for their range of cakes, biscuits and breads.

 Specialities include Lardy cake, a rich and very sweet spiced bread.
 Lardy cakes were eaten on special occasions such as holidays and harvest festivals and are made using freshly rendered lard, flour, sugar, spices, currants and raisins.
 Once it’s been baked, you turn the cake upside down so that the lard can soak through.

 Huffkins make Lardy cake using their own family recipe and – wait for this – serve it gently warmed with a scoop of vanilla ice cream and butterscotch sauce.